-Fig. 11.
+FIGURE 11.
 Snapshots of the task execution in a simulated San Diego harbor.
 Left: Small boat gets into position w.r.t.
 Ship1 (distances to big boats are shown with yellow lines).
 Right: View from the perspective of the small boat.

-- 10) Command small boat to maintain station 100 yards ahead of ship #2, causing the boat to begin swinging out from behind ship #1 and towards the bow of ship #2 (our target).
-This maintain station behavior and its parameters will now be associated with trigger #2 and will activate when trigger #2 fi res during execution. - 11) Fire trigger #3 when the small boat is within 150 yards of ship #2 recording trigger #3's threshold as 150. - 12) Command small boat to ram ship #2.
-This ram behavior and its parameters are then associated with trigger#3 and will activate when trigger #3 fi res during execution. - 13) Press the save button on the behavior network authoring panel.
+- (11) Fire trigger #3 when the small boat is within 150 yards of ship #2 recording trigger #3's threshold as 150. - (12) Command small boat to ram ship #2.
+This ram behavior and its parameters are then associated with trigger #3 and will activate when trigger #3 fires during execution. - (13) Press the save button on the behavior network authoring panel.

 Once saved to a file, the constructed behavior network can be used for sneak attacks in San Diego.
-It may also be used in other contexts and scenarios although, as with any program, some "debugging" and fine tuning (such as changing distance trigger thresholds) may need to be done.
+It may also be used in other contexts and scenarios although, as with any program, some "debugging" and fine-tuning (such as changing distance trigger thresholds) may need to be done.